By Mary Schofield

 The GED is given in five separate sections, covering reading (interpreting literature and the arts), writing skills, mathematics, science, and social studies respectively.
 Since it is used to demonstrate equivalence to a high school diploma, each state sets its own requirements related to who can take the exam and what score is required to pass.
 Some states require students to be 16 years old; others require students to be 18.
 However, some states with lower age requirements allow out-of-state students to test there, so it may be possible for a 16 year old who lives in a state which requires test takers to be 18 to take the exam in a neighboring state which allows 16 year olds to take it.
 Because of the variations, students must contact the governing authority in their own states (usually the state department of education) for specific information.

 The test is offered at official GED testing centers only and warnings have recently been issued regarding entities who falsely claim to offer the GED online or via correspondence programs.
 The test is commonly offered several times a month and, since the total exam takes about 7 1/2 hours, the different parts may typically be taken on different days.
 While fees vary, expect to pay about $100.
-[Editor's Note: In Virginia, the fee is $45 ($35 for the test and $10 for the testing fee).]
+[Editor’s Note: In Virginia, the fee is $30 per section, or $120 for the entire exam.]

 No school credit is typically given for the GED–not college credit, and not high school credit either.
 However, since the test is used to show equivalency to a high school education, course requirements for high school graduation would effectively be waived and the student who passes the GED would be considered as equal to a high school graduate.